How to End a Letter (Closing Examples and Sign Off’s)

 What do you want the reader to do next

 How would you like the reader to react upon reading your letter?
-What is the end goal that compelled you to create this letter?
+What was the end goal that compelled you to create this letter?
 The answer to these questions could be anything from wanting to follow up on information to instructing a colleague to complete a specific task.
 Think along these lines when contemplating the correct end of your letter.
-Then, to entice the reader to react accordingly, including a recap of the main point in the letter.
+Then, to entice the reader to react accordingly, include a recap of the main point in the letter.

 How do you want the reader to feel

 Consider the feelings you want to cultivate in your reader’s minds when they read your letter.
-If, for example, you want them to feel empowered, you may want to write something like:

 I know this is too much to ask of you, but you may take the whole week to deliver the findings.
 I shall be here if you need any support or clarification.